MikkelStorgaard/thesis/tableofcontents.md

   2. Building an FShark program from the parsed ImplementationFileDecl list
     1. Getting the root entity from the parsed program
-    2. Writing up the complete conversion rules from FSharpVals and FSharkExprs to Futhark
+    2. Writing up the complete conversion rules from FSharpVals and -Exprs to FSharkDecls and -Code
     3. Talk about retrieving function types from FSharpVals
+    4. Writing up the complete conversion rules from FSharkDecls and -Code to Futhark

   3. Pretty-printing, compiling and invoking the resulting Futhark program in the FShark-using F# program.